ReconfigureIO/UX/docs/source/tutorial-2/solution.rst

 What's next?
 ^^^^^^^^^^^^
-Now you've had a go at writing some code for yourself, let's move on to :ref:`structure` to look in more detail at how we share data between the host CPU and FPGA, and we'll build on a project template to create another simple program.
+Now you've had a go at writing some code for yourself, let's move on to :ref:`our third tutorial <structure>` to look in more detail at how we share data between the host CPU and FPGA, and we'll build on a project template to create another simple program.